You might already know that Microsoft has a ton of features to learn…

-There are over 55 Financial functions that calculate interest, accrued interest, Discounts, Interest payments, Present value, payment for annuity, Rates, Yield of treasury bills and much more.
+There are over 55 Financial functions that calculate interest, accrued interest, Discounts, Interest payments, Present value, payment for an annuity, Rates, Yield of treasury bills and much more.
 Here are some of the top Financial functions in Excel you must know are:

 48. ACCRINT: Return the accrued interest on a security that pays interest periodically.

 49. DISC: Returns the discount rate for security.

 50. FV: Returns the future value of an investment.

 51. IRR: Returns the internal rate of return for a series of cash flows.
 Useful for Project Managers and Cost Accountants.

 52. NPV: Calculates the Net Present Value of an investment, at a fixed rate.